RomanLut/MavicMiniControllerAsGamepad/README.md

 * It is possible to ask the controller for its status.
 * So this program continuously reads the status and pass sticks and buttons state to vJoy.
 * vJoy is a virtual joystick that can be installed on your computer.
-* Windows think it's a normal joystick.
+* Windows thinks it's a normal joystick.

 Available controls
 ------------------